Kawaeee/butt_or_bread/README.md

     python train.py
     ```

- - Open and run the notebook for prediction : `predictor.ipynb`
+ - Open and run the notebook for prediction: `predictor.ipynb`